tesserae/apitess/mkdocs-site/docs/details/cached-results.md

 ## Problems with Results as Resource

 Although it is also possible to directly query for the results using the [`/parallels/<uuid>/`](../endpoints/parallels-uuid.md) endpoint, this is discouraged.
-Because expired results are purged, they no longer exist as resources.
+Because results are occasionally purged, they may no longer exist as resources.
 As a result, it is possible to receive a 404 error for results obtained in the past.
 For this reason, it is recommended that API users re-submit Tesserae searches.
 If the results are still in cache, the redirect response will come almost immediately; otherwise, the redirect response will come after the results are computed.
 In either case, the URL provided for the redirect is guaranteed to contain the search results.

 ## Compression of Results

-Because we have chosen to use CTS URNs as the basis of indexing into texts, redundant information is especially abundant in the Tesserae search request and in the search results.
-For this reason, we recommend that communication of search requests and results utilize the gzip compression algorithm to reduce the size of transferred information.
+Because there may be many matches within a search result and redundant information can be present, search results utilize the gzip compression algorithm to reduce the size of transferred information.